yezyilomo/state-pool/README.md

 }
 ```

-Or for the case of key based global state
+Or for the case of key based global states
 ```js
 const initialGlobalState = {
     name: "Yezy",